 A mechitzah (מחיצה, partition, pl.: מחיצות, mechitzot) is a partition used in Orthodox synagogues to separate men and women during formal prayer services.

 For the last 2 centuries it has been erroneously taught that a mandatory mechitzah is an ancient law, followed since the time of the Temple in Jerusalem, 2,000 years ago, and enshrined in the Talmud itself.
 Here is an example of such a belief.

 “It is my job as a Rabbi to teach and educate people.
 In the times of the second Temple (Beis HaMikdash) in Tractate Sukkos it was written that a special platform was made for the women so that they could view the men dancing and the Lulav and Esrog ceremony.
 WOMEN AND MEN HAVE ALWAYS BEEN SEPARATED from the time of Avraham until about 1800 in Germany.
 After the Sabbatai Ẓevi and Jacob Frank false moshiachs [messiahs], the Reform Movement started.”

-No historians would agree with this.
-The entire paragraph is an urban myth.
+The thing is, no historians agree with this.
 There is no relationship between Zevi & Frank, and classical German Reform Judaism.
-Sabbatai Zevi was a kabbalist, and historians say that some of teachings actually influenced Orthodox Hasidic Judaism; in contrast classical German Reform was rationalist and rejected all kabbalah, both Zevi’s and Hasidic.
+Sabbatai Zevi was a kabbalist, and historians say that some of teachings actually influenced Hasidic Judaism; in contrast classical German Reform was rationalist and rejected all kabbalah, both Zevi’s and Hasidic.

 It is true that over the centuries, women and men didn’t sit together in modern-day style.
 Few historical sources exist, but those that do imply that perhaps men prayed more often in synagogue, and women less often.
 There were local customs for women and men to sit separately, but there is no evidence that this was ever a widespread law, indeed, perhaps no evidence that it was even considered a local law.